keyvank/tsp/src/4-think.md

 ## The Game of Life

-The Game of Life is a very simple environment and set of rules in which creatures and evolve.
+The Game of Life is a very simple environment and set of rules in which creatures evolve.
 It was created by the famous mathematician, John Horton Conway to demonstrate, as its name suggests, how a living creature can evolve in a simple environment with simple rules.
 The model is straightforward.
 It is a two-dimensional infinite plane of squares, in which each square can be either on or off.
 Conway's artificial world has 4 rules:

 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 2. Any live cell with two or three live neighbours lives on to the next generation.